 Have more money to burn?
 Get the Canyon Speedmax CF SLX 9.0 LTD, sporting a Canyon Speedmax CF SLX frame, a Shimano Dura-Ace Di2 electronic drivetrain and Zipp's 858 NSW wheelset.
 Given the hefty price tag – a whopping £9,199 – this bike comes with premium service included: after Canyon received your order, "experts will reach out and work together with you to personalise your bike, so you get your Speedmax exactly the way you want it out of the box."
 Amen.

-The Canyon Speedmax CF 8.0 Di2 is a versatile road racing bike; more versatile than your average road bike anyway.
-Thanks to the the shifters on the drop bars and the fully adjustable seat/handlebars, you can make sure the Canyon Speedmax CF 8.0 Di2 is comfortable enough, even for longer rides.
+The Canyon Speedmax CF 8.0 Di2 is a versatile triathlon bike; definitely more versatile than your average road bike.
+Thanks to the shifters on the drop bars and the fully adjustable seat/handlebars, you can make sure the Canyon Speedmax CF 8.0 Di2 is comfortable enough, even for longer rides.